Sleep apnea linked to higher long COVID risk

-Newswise — Sleep apnea may significantly increase the risk for long COVID in adults, according to a study led by the National Institutes of Health’s RECOVER Initiative and supported by NYU Langone Health as home to the effort’s Clinical Science Core (CSC).
+Newswise — A study helmed by the National Institutes of Health's RECOVER Initiative and backed by NYU Langone Health as the base for the initiative's Clinical Science Core (CSC) has revealed that sleep apnea could considerably heighten the danger of long COVID in grown-ups.

-As of April 2023, more than 100 million Americans had been infected with the virus that causes COVID-19.
-As of April the U.S. Government’s Household Pulse survey estimated that about 6 percent of U.S. adults are experiencing symptoms associated with long COVID, including brain fog, fatigue, depression, and sleep problems.
-Past studies have shown that patients with obstructive sleep apnea (OSA) tend to have more severe illness when initially infected with COVID-19.
-OSA affects about 1 in 8 adults but is often underdiagnosed.
+By April 2023, over 100 million individuals in America had contracted the virus responsible for COVID-19.
+According to the U.S. Government's Household Pulse survey in April, approximately 6% of American adults are presently encountering symptoms associated with long COVID, such as depression, fatigue, sleep issues, and brain fog.
+Earlier researches have demonstrated that patients with obstructive sleep apnea (OSA) are more likely to experience a severe disease when first infected with COVID-19.
+OSA is prevalent among about 1 in 8 adults, but frequently goes undiagnosed.

-To better understand links between sleep apnea and long-term COVID symptoms, the research team reviewed data across three RECOVER research networks of patients who had tested positive for COVID-19 between March 2020 and February 2022, according to their health records.
-Two networks included adult patients – the National Patient-Centered Clinical Research Network (PCORnet) with 330,000 patients – and the National COVID Cohort Collaborative (N3C) with 1.7 million patients.
-The third patient cohort in the study analysis included the pediatric-focused network PEDSnet, made up of 102,000 children.

-The researchers hypothesize that the differences in the percentage increases in long COVID risk between the study groups may be further explained by variations in definitions of long COVID, study populations, and in analysis methods of patient records, across the large study.
-In contrast to the patterns seen in adults, the contribution of sleep apnea to the risk of long COVID disappeared in children when the researchers controlled for other risk factors, including obesity.
+The researchers put forward a hypothesis that the differences in the percentage increases in long COVID risk between the study groups may be further clarified by variations in the definitions of long COVID, study populations, and the analysis methods of patient records throughout the extensive study.
+In contrast to the findings in adults, the impact of sleep apnea on the risk of long COVID was no longer significant in children when the researchers accounted for other risk factors, including obesity.

-“A strength of the work is that the link between sleep apnea and long COVID persisted regardless of how the researchers in our study defined long COVID or gathered data,” says senior study author Lorna Thorpe, PhD, MPH, Professor and Director of the Division of Epidemiology at NYU Langone Health.
-She is also co-lead of efforts to understand long COVID using electronic health record networks for the RECOVER CSC at NYU Langone.
-“This study is the first collaboration of this focus and scale to find that adults with sleep apnea are at greater risk for long COVID.”
+Lorna Thorpe, PhD, MPH, Professor and Director of the Division of Epidemiology at NYU Langone Health, and the senior author of the study, emphasized that a strength of the work is that the link between sleep apnea and long COVID remained consistent regardless of how long COVID was defined or data was collected by the researchers.
+She is also co-leading efforts to comprehend long COVID using electronic health record networks for the RECOVER CSC at NYU Langone.
+According to Thorpe, "This study is the first collaboration of this focus and scale to find that adults with sleep apnea are at greater risk for long COVID."

-“There’s still so much to uncover about long COVID, but this study will inform clinical care by identifying patients that should be watched more closely,” says corresponding author Hannah Mandel, a senior research scientist for the electronic health record studies arm of the RECOVER CSC at NYU Langone Health.
-“People with sleep apnea who get infected with COVID should seek early treatment, pay attention to their symptoms, and keep up with their vaccinations to lower the risk of infection in the first place.”
+Hannah Mandel, a senior research scientist for the electronic health record studies arm of the RECOVER CSC at NYU Langone Health, and the corresponding author of the study, suggests that this study will contribute to clinical care by identifying patients who require closer monitoring for long COVID.
+She also recommends that people with sleep apnea who contract COVID-19 should seek prompt treatment, closely monitor their symptoms, and maintain up-to-date vaccinations to reduce the risk of infection.
+There is still much to learn about long COVID, but this study's findings have implications for clinical practice.

-Interestingly, in the N3C study group, long COVID risk was higher among women with sleep apnea compared to men with sleep apnea.
-Investigators identified an 89% increased likelihood for having long COVID in women, compared to a 59% increased chance for men.
-The reasons for this are not clear, but women with diagnosed sleep apnea in their medical records may have more severe conditions than men, in part because women with sleep apnea tend to go undiagnosed with OSA for longer.
+The study found an interesting gender difference in the N3C group, where women with sleep apnea were found to be at a higher risk for long COVID than men with sleep apnea.
+Specifically, women had an 89% increased likelihood of developing long COVID compared to a 59% increased chance for men.
+While the reasons for this are not fully understood, the researchers suggest that women with diagnosed sleep apnea in their medical records may have more severe conditions than men.
+Additionally, women with sleep apnea tend to be diagnosed with OSA later than men, which could contribute to the higher risk.
+Further research is necessary to better understand the gender disparities in long COVID risk among those with sleep apnea.

 The study was funded by RECOVER (OT2HL161847) and received additional support from the National Center for Advancing Translational Sciences (UL1TR002494).
 For more information on RECOVER, visit https://recovercovid.org.
 In addition, the CSC at NYU Langone Health is co-led by RECOVER co-principal investigators Stuart D. Katz, MD, Helen L. and Martin S. Kimmel Professor of Advanced Cardiac Therapeutics and founding director of NYU Langone’s heart failure program; Leora Horwitz, MD, director of the Center for Healthcare Innovation and Delivery Science; Andrea B. Troxel, ScD, director of the Division of Biostatistics and professor in the Department of Population Health; and Rachel S. Gross, MD, director of pediatric research for RECOVER CSC and assistant professor of pediatrics and population health at the NYU Grossman School of Medicine and Bellevue Hospital Center.